 - Jail, yard and pod layout and facility

 - Inmate safety

 To get this information, you have to do a driving records search.

 Have you ever had to search for criminal records of someone you know?
 Was it an easy process?
-Did you search online or did you call the jail? was the information you recieved correct?
+Did you search online or did you call the jail?
+Was the information you received correct?
 There are plenty of reasons that people look up criminal records, and your story could help other people.